huz4f/huz4f/content/Projects/BlockChain.md

     func sha1Hash() -> String{using shasum}}
 ```
-This is out generateHash func \
+This is our generateHash function

-i have used a loop to find hash with respect to above key defined, that follows rule of having intially two zeroes \
+i have used a loop to find hash with respect to above key defined, \
+that follows rule of having intially two zeroes \
 SHA-1 func is used here while bitcoin uses SHA-256 and it's first 13 digits are 0 iirc \
 using generateHash each block gets it's own unique identfier